aliseandblake/aliseandblake.github.io/accommodation.md

 travel outside the capital.
 We suggest considering the options on [booking.com](http://booking.com).

-Here are a few recommended hotels, from which we plan to provide pickup on the wedding day.
+Here are a few recommended hotels, all within walking distance to a pickup point for our wedding day.
 Please note that we are considering group rate options and hope to update this space with new information.

 ### Grand Palace Hotel